clairedavid/ml_in_hep/week1/warmup_1D_linRegGD.md

 When we refer to the entire list of all features and targets, we will use, $x$ and $y$ respectively.
 Those are __vectors__.

-We defined the input and ouput.
+We defined the input and output.
 In the middle is our model.
 We feed it first with all the input features and their associated known targets.
 This first step of supervised learning is called the __training__ and we will see the mathematics behind it now.
 What we need first is a function that best maps input to output.

 ````{prf:definition}